NilaBlueshirt/Classification_LKdata/README.md

 The scripts are designed to run parallelly on supercomputer clusters using Slurm.

+Models and algorithms used:

-Models and algorithms: CatBoost, XGBoost, lightGBM, MLP from Scikit-Learn, SHAP, T-SNE.
+CatBoost, XGBoost, lightGBM, MLP from Scikit-Learn, SHAP, T-SNE.

 This work has been published in: